 The objective of contact tracing is to identify and advise those who have come into proximity with coronavirus-infected individuals.
-In order for this to run effectively, officials need to make numerous calls and send many text alerts to potentially affected citizens.
+In order for this to run effectively, the contact tracers need to make numerous calls and send many text alerts to potentially affected citizens.
 Needless to say, contact tracing has ramped up significantly with a number of mobile apps and manual programs.

 As a result, warnings across the United States are alerting individuals of a new phishing scam.
 Scammers are presenting themselves as COVID-19 contact tracers leading to credit card fraud and identity theft.